 The person asserting a will is valid has the burden of showing that the will for which probate is being sought accurately represents the true wishes of the testator.
 When contesting a will, this person has to also show that the testator has adequate mental capacity to make the will at the time the will was executed.
 The legal test for mental capacity to make a will is different from other capacity tests such as the capacity to make a power of attorney, get married, or enter into a contract.

 It can also be very difficult to determine whether the testator had sufficient capacity in the past.
-Many years may have passed since the will was executed.
+This becomes more difficult as more time passes.
 It is important to retain an estate lawyer to ensure you understand the legal requirements in the will challenge process.

 Will challenge due to unequal treatment of beneficiaries

 The information on this website is not legal advice.
 It is for informative purposes only.
-Contacting us through the website, email, or telephone does not mean you have retained a lawyer.
+Contacting us does not mean you have retained a lawyer.
 To book a consultation, call estate litigation lawyer Charles Ticker at: 1-866-677-7746.